Cognigy/Documentation/docs/en/docs/ai/endpoints/handover-settings.md

 ---
 # Handover Settings

-Cognigy.AI supports integrating with various `Live Agent Tools`, so that a user can be transferred to an agent at any point during the conversation by using a [Handover To Agent Node]({{config.site_url}}ai/tools/agent-handover/) in the Flow.
+Cognigy.AI supports integrating with various `Live Agent Tools`, so that a user can be transferred to an agent at any point during the conversation by using a [Handover to Agent Node](../flow-nodes/service/handover-to-agent.md) in the Flow.

 ## Channel Support